ifmcjthenknczny/esp32-lastfm-recent-play/README.md

 * **Cover Art Archive (CAA) Usage for JPEGs**: While PNG album covers from the Last.fm API generally display without issues, JPEGs present a challenge.
 Many JPEGs provided directly by Last.fm are in the *progressive* format.
 Decoding progressive JPEGs demands significantly more RAM than the *baseline* format, often causing memory exhaustion and display failures on constrained devices like the ESP32.
 Therefore, when a PNG cover isn't available from Last.fm, this application falls back to using the Cover Art Archive (CAA) API (looking up covers via MusicBrainz MBIDs obtained from Last.fm data).
 The CAA API is preferred in these cases because it typically provides album covers as more memory-friendly *baseline* JPEGs.
 The other possibility this app presents is usage of external online API for conversion of *progressive* JPEGs to their *baseline* versions.
 * **CAA Redirects**: A challenge with the CAA API is handling HTTP redirects.
 The initial API request often redirects to the actual image URL.
 The code includes logic (`findFinalImageUrl` in `helpers.h`) to follow these redirects and obtain the final image link.
 Occasional failures might still occur due to server issues, complex redirect chains, or temporary network problems.

+## RAM Optimization

+The standard ESP32 Dev Module provides approximately 320 KB of usable Heap, meaning memory must be managed carefully—especially when handling networking, JSON parsing, and graphics rendering.
+Every KB counts.

+### Recommended Settings in Arduino IDE:

+To ensure optimal memory performance and prevent out-of-memory errors, configure the following options directly in the Arduino IDE (under the **Tools** menu):

+* **ESP32 Arduino Core Version:** It is **highly recommended to select Core version 2.x** (e.g., `2.0.17`) instead of version 3.x.
+The newer 3.x core introduces heavier system buffers and FreeRTOS allocations that consume an extra **30–40 KB of RAM** right on startup, which are crucial to picture rendering.
+* **PSRAM Setting:** Ensure **PSRAM is set to Disabled** (unless your specific board physically has external RAM installed and you intentionally use it).
+* **Core Debug Level:** Set the **Core Debug Level** to `None` to avoid wasting memory on background logging buffers.
+* **Partition Scheme:** Select a standard partition scheme (such as `Default 4MB with spiffs`).
+* **Libraries & Downgrading:** Feel free to experiment with downgrading certain libraries to older versions if you notice higher RAM consumption in newer releases.

+> **Why it matters:** Proper configuration inside the Arduino IDE frees up enough critical heap space on this limited memory budget to successfully handle features like album art caching and smooth display rendering without crashing.

 ## Resources & Links

 * **CYD Setup Guide (Reference):** [witnessmenow/ESP32-Cheap-Yellow-Display SETUP.md](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display/blob/main/SETUP.md) (**IMPORTANT:** Ignore the specific setup instructions for the `TFT_eSPI` library mentioned there; use `LovyanGFX` as described above!)